 • Pencil and eraser

 Repeat these steps to make the other three quilt blocks.
-Then help your child place the blocks on the posterboard measuring a one-inch outside border and one inch between each block.
+Then help your child place the blocks on the poster board measuring a 1-inch outside border and 1-inch between each block.